pythonleiden/pythonleiden/site/index.md

 [Samotics](https://samotics.com).
 If you do not care about pizza, feel free to join us at 20:00!

+More info on the [event page](/meeting-2025-11-13.html).

+Join us, be part of our community and let's meet there.

 ### About our meetups

 Our talks happen in a friendly and informal setting.
 They are a great way to